---->

 responses without considering any mechanisms connecting them.

-Newton considered hypotheses regarding currently unseens as
+Newton's blackbox physics considered hypotheses regarding currently unseens as being

 substantial elements of Galileo-Descartes mechanical physics, like